arish428/arish428/README.md

 Honored with a shield after being invited by the Vice Chancellor of Muhammad Ali Jinnah University to deliver a talk on Data Science, Data Engineering, and Cloud Computing, emphasizing their real-world applications and adaptability as future career paths.

+📜 Professional Journey:

+Data Analyst

+Senior BI Developer

+Data Engineer

+Over the last three years of experience, I have worked as a Data Analyst and Senior BI Developer, and I am currently serving as a Data Engineer and Validation Engineer.
+I have had the privilege of collaborating with highly experienced teams at a UK-based IT services company and a US-based fintech firm.
+In these roles, I contributed to business innovation by implementing AI-driven solutions and automation workflows that reduced operational costs, enhanced efficiency, and boosted overall business productivity.

+Awarded the title of Hardworking Employee of the Year for successfully achieving the target of transforming manual processes into automation workflows.